(Added at v2.1)

-- Choose a tool by clicking one of the icons or multiple tools by pressing the Ctrl key while clicking icons.
+- Choose a tool by clicking one of the buttons or multiple tools by pressing the Ctrl key while clicking buttons.
 The following selection tools are available.
 If multiple tools are chosen including Select By Rectangle, it becomes the default tool when using the widget.

 - Select By Point

 - Select By Circle

 - From the Set the selection color menu, choose the color to highlight the selected features.

 - There are two options for Interactive selection mode.
 You can select features that are totally or partially within the rectangle or select features that are completely within the rectangle.

 - Optionally, enable the select button by default.